James McAvoy: 2010s

 He voiced the male titular character in the film Gnomeo & Juliet (2011), an animated movie based on William Shakespeare's play Romeo and Juliet.
 In Robert Redford's historical American drama The Conspirator, McAvoy played the role of an idealistic war hero who reluctantly defends co-conspirator Mary Surratt (Robin Wright) charged in the Abraham Lincoln assassination.
 It premiered at the 2010 Toronto International Film Festival.
 While this movie garnered mixed reception, critics lauded the actor for his work.
 In Owen Gleiberman's assessment of The Conspirator, he found it "stiff-jointed" and tedious, but regarded McAvoy as "an avid presence".

 In mid-2010, McAvoy was cast as telepathic superhero Professor X, leader and founder of the X-Men, in X-Men: First Class.
 He joined an ensemble that included Michael Fassbender, Jennifer Lawrence and Nicholas Hoult.
 Based on the Marvel Comics and a prequel to the film series, it focuses on the relationship between Professor X and Magneto and the origin of their groups.
 McAvoy did not read comics as a child, but was a fan of the X-Men animated cartoon series.
 Released to the UK on 1 June, First Class topped its box office with ticket sales of around £5 million in its opening weekend.
 First Class was reviewed favourably and McAvoy's performance was widely praised.
 In 2011, he began filming the role of Max Lewinsky in the British thriller Welcome to the Punch.
 That same year, McAvoy voiced the title character in the animated holiday film Arthur Christmas.
 He also played the lead role in the Danny Boyle film Trance.

 In 2012, McAvoy was cast as Bruce Robertson in Filth, an adaptation of the Irvine Welsh novel of the same name.
 The film's ensemble cast includes McAvoy's former classmate Shauna Macdonald as his wife, as well as Jamie Bell, Jim Broadbent, Eddie Marsan and Imogen Poots.
 For his role, McAvoy won Best Actor at the British Independent Film Awards in December 2013.
 It was also announced that he would co-star with Jessica Chastain in a double-feature film project, The Disappearance of Eleanor Rigby.
 He performed the male lead in radio play adaptation of Neverwhere written by Neil Gaiman.
-In October 2016 McAvoy played the character Richard in the BBC Radio 4 production of Neil Gaiman's short story 'How The Marquis Got His Coat Back'.
-Gaiman played the role of the Boatman.
+In October 2016, McAvoy played the character Richard in the BBC Radio 4 production of Neil Gaiman's short story 'How The Marquis Got His Coat Back'.